Experiential essay credit conversion

 Essay credit conversion table

-Note: not every essay that’s submitted will receive credit.
-If an essay doesn’t meet the standards established by PLA, it may receive partial or no credit.
+Note: If an essay doesn’t meet the standards established by PLA, it may not receive credit.

 How essays receive credit